What is the Double Top pattern?

 Basics of Double Top pattern

 There are two main components in this pattern, as the name suggests two tops that are highs in their respective trends.
-Other than these two components there are few other basic components which are explained in detail:
+Other than these two components there are few other basic components that are explained in detail:

 - Prior Trend: With any reversal pattern, there must be an existing trend to reverse.
 In the case of the Double Top Reversal, a significant uptrend should be in place.